Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 category-url: plugins
 ---

-Browse our current community plugins on the [Insomnia Plugin Hub](https://insomnia.rest/plugins).

-For most use-cases, Insomnia’s core feature set will suffice.
-However, for certain things like custom authentication mechanisms or complex workflows, more advanced behavior may be required.

-This document provides an overview of Insomnia’s plugin APIs, which can be used to extend the functionality of Insomnia.
+This section provides an overview of Insomnia’s plugins, which can be used to extend the functionality of Insomnia.
+Plugins are commonly used when more advanced behavior is needed, like custom authentication mechanisms and complex workflows.

+You can create your own Insomnia plugin and upload it via **Insomnia Preferences** within the app or via NPM.
+Generally, plugins do the following:

-There are three general types of plugins that you can create for Insomnia.
-A plugin can either add a custom template tag for rendering custom values, or defined a hook which can do things like intercept requests and responses to add custom behavior.
+* Add a custom template tag for rendering custom values
+* Define a hook that can do things like intercept requests and responses to add custom behavior

+Browse our current community NPM plugins on the [Insomnia Plugin Hub](https://insomnia.rest/plugins).

 ## Create a Plugin

-A plugin is a NodeJS Module that is placed in a specific directory that Insomnia knows about.
+An Insomnia plugin is a NodeJS module that is placed in a specific directory that Insomnia will recognize.

+### Plugin File Location

+In order for Insomnia to recognize your plugin as an Insomnia plugin, your files must live in the following locations:

-MacOS: `~/Library/Application\ Support/Insomnia/plugins/`
+* MacOS:   `~/Library/Application\ Support/Insomnia/plugins/`

-Windows: `%APPDATA%\Insomnia\plugins\`
+* Windows: `%APPDATA%\Insomnia\plugins\`

-Linux: `$XDG_CONFIG_HOME/Insomnia/plugins/ or ~/.config/Insomnia/plugins/`
+* Linux:   `$XDG_CONFIG_HOME/Insomnia/plugins/ or ~/.config/Insomnia/plugins/`

+{:.alert .alert-primary}
+**Note**: To quickly create a plugin in the proper path with starter files via the Insomnia app, go to **Preferences** and click on the **Plugins** tab.
+Click on **Generate New Plugin** and enter your plugin name.
+If you don't prepend the title with **insomnia-plugin-**, it will automatically be added.

+### Plugin File Structure

-A plugin directory requires at least two files:
+An Insomnia plugin directory requires at least two files.
+In the following example, the plugin title is `base64` and contains the files `package.json` and `app.js`.

 ```
 base64/
  ├── package.json   # Node module metadata
- └── *.js           # One or more JavaScript files
+ └── app.js         # One or more JavaScript files
 ```

+### Plugin package.json

+The `package.json` configuration includes the following content:

+* Overall
+  * name (must be prepended with `insomnia-plugin-`)
+  * version
+  * main (file entry point)
+* Insomnia-specific metadata
+* Optional plugin metadata
+* External dependencies

-The package.json must contain an Insomnia attribute to be identified as a plugin.
+The following is an example minimal `package.json`.
+The `package.json` must contain an `insomnia` attribute to be identified as an Insomnia plugin.

-Take a look at the following file to see what a minimal package.json should look like.

-{:.alert .alert-primary}
-**Note**: If you want to publish an Insomnia plugin on npm and have it display in the Plugin Hub, you must prefix the name with **insomnia-plugin-**.

 ```
-Example: Plugin package.json file
 {
-  "name": "insomna-plugin-base64",  // Npm module name
+  "name": "insomnia-plugin-base64", // NPM module name, must be prepended with insomnia-plugin-
   "version": "1.0.0",               // Plugin version
-  "main": "plugin.js",              // Entry point
+  "main": "app.js",                 // Entry point

   /**
    * Insomnia-specific metadata.
 Without this, Insomnia
    * won't recognize the module as a plugin.
    */
   "insomnia": {
     "name": "base64",                                                       // Internal Insomnia plugin name
-    "displayName": "Base64 Plugin", // Plugin display name
+    "displayName": "base64 Plugin",                                         // Plugin display name
-    "description": "...",  // Plugin description
+    "description": "The base64 plugin encodes and decodes basic strings.",  // Plugin description

     // Optional plugin metadata